-We produce mortality statistics that are published under the National Statistics logo, the designation guaranteeing that those outputs have been produced to high professional standards set out in the Code of Practice for Official Statistics and have been produced free from any political interference.
+We produce mortality statistics that are published under the National Statistics logo, the designation guaranteeing that those outputs have been produced to high professional standards set out in the Code of Practice for Statistics and have been produced free from any political interference.

 To meet user needs, very timely but provisional counts of death registrations in England and Wales are published as follows: